I'm a mom of two who loves to share educational opportunities for kids!

 France has one movie and one ride is under construction.
 The Impressions de France movie in France is suitable to all ages.
 Unlike the 360° Circle Vision movies, this traditional format allows guests to sit in theater seats.
 For those who are exhausted from standing and walking all day, this theater is an attractive option.
 The Serveur Amusant is an extremely fun show to watch, where two acrobats build a tower of chairs and balance on the top.

-Ratatouille is a trackless 4D adventure that is currently under construction.
-A similar design to the one in Paris, this ride will likely have no minimum height limit and will appeal to all ages.
+Remy's Ratatouille Adventure is a trackless 4D adventure that opened in October 2021 on the 39th anniversary of Epcot.
+A similar design to the one in Paris, this ride does not have a minimum height limit and should appeal to all ages.

 Italy: Entertainment and Restaurants